Milan–Asso railway: Project and construction

-In 1877, the Belgian Albert Vaucamp, who obtained the grant for Milan-Saronno railway, presented to the Ministero dei Lavori Pubblici a request about the construction of another railway which linked Erba to Milan, using the line Milan Bovisa-Milan Cadorna.
-The engineer Ambrogio Campiglio wrote up the proposal to create a connection between the Saint Peter Martyr station of Seveso and the one in Camnago on Milan-Chiasso line.
+In 1877, the Belgian Albert Vaucamp, who obtained the permit for the Milan-Saronno railway, presented to the Ministry of Public Works a proposal for the construction of another railway, linking Erba to Milan, using the Milan Bovisa-Milan Cadorna line.
+The engineer Ambrogio Campiglio wrote a proposal to create a connection between the Saint Peter Martyr station of Seveso and Camnago station on the Milan-Chiasso line.

-The convention was stipulated on May 18, 1877, and approved with a legislative act on June 15 of the same year.
-By Regio Decreto of March 7, 1878 was approved the transfer of the grant to the Società Anonima Delle Ferrovie Milano-Saronno E Milano-Erba which in 1883 become Società Anonima Delle Ferrovie Nord Milano.
+By royal decree of March 7, 1878 the grant to the Società Anonima Delle Ferrovie Milano-Saronno E Milano-Erba was approved, which in 1883 became Società Anonima Delle Ferrovie Nord Milano.

 Beginning of the service

-The railway line was officially inaugurated on December 31, 1879, although in the previous months many sections were opened to the traffic as they were completed and tested.
-On July 16 the section Milan Bovisa-Paderno Dugnano was opened, then on August 14 trains could reach Bovisio Masciago-Mombello.
-On September 27 Seveso was linked.
+The railway line was officially inaugurated on December 31, 1879, although in the previous months sections were opened to traffic as they were completed and tested.
+On July 16 the section Milan Bovisa-Paderno Dugnano was opened, on August 14 trains could reach Bovisio Masciago-Mombello, on September 27 Seveso was linked.
 On October 18 the railway reached Mariano Comense and on November 22 Inverigo.
 On June 28 of the following year the section from Seveso to Camnago was opened.
-This section was linked to Milan-Chiasso railway, reducing by 6 kilometres the link between Milan and Como, so the Società Anonima immediately organized pairs of trains Milan Cadorna-Camnago in coincidence with the trains which stopped in Camnago station directed towards Como and Switzerland.
+This section was linked to the Milan-Chiasso railway, shortening the track between Milan and Como by 6 kilometers, so the Società Anonima immediately ran trains between Milan Cadorna and Camnago to meet the trains running towards Como and Switzerland.

-The section Milan Cadorna-Milan Bovisa, being in common with the railway Milan-Saronno, was provided of two rails on the road level.
-In 1887, thanks to a Società per le Strade Ferrate del Mediterraneo's request about the necessary enlargement of the freight of Milan Porta Sempione, Ferrovie Nord lowered to the trench level the line which crossed the old section between the old Central Station (situated where currently there's Milano Repubblica station) and the Milan Porta Genova.
-In 1895, because of the need of extending the via Mario Pagano park maneuvering, the section until Milan Cadorna was also transferred in trench.
+The section Milan Cadorna-Milan Bovisa was dual tracked at ground level.
+In 1887, Ferrovie Nord lowered the line into a trench where it crossed the old section between the old Central Station and the Milan Porta Genova.
+In 1895, the section to Milan Cadorna lowered into a trench.

-In 1888, in collaboration with the Società Italiana per le strade ferrate meridionali, Ferrovie Nord Milano built a new station in Merone, named Merone-Ponte Nuovo station, in order to be used by Como–Lecco railway.
+In 1888, together with the Società Italiana per le strade ferrate meridionali, Ferrovie Nord Milano built a new station in Merone, named Merone-Ponte Nuovo station, to be used by the Como–Lecco railway.
 Consequently, the old Merone station was abandoned.